AbhayKaushik/AbhayKaushik.github.io/_posts/2019-07-07-making-your-first-blog.markdown

 Keep in mind that the gem install command above works on the local directory.
 _I totally forgot that, as I had previously globally installed gem, which in NOT a good practice._

-And viola, took me more time due to my haste though.
+And voila, took me more time due to my haste though.

 Following are some things that may confuse you, make sure you follow them through, especially if you are a Linux user